Nakebenihime/KeepNote/README.md

   |
   +---angular-springboot-backend
   |   |
-  |   +--api-requests (contains queries with which you can test your web service - only for the ultimate version of IntelliJ IDEA)
+  |   +--api-requests (contains queries with which you can test your web services - only available with the ultimate version of IntelliJ IDEA)
   |   +--common (maven module - contains all "shared" components such as models, viewmodels, repositories...)
   |   |   +---src
   |   |       +---main